 Use the simple shadows action to add a shadow to a 3D object.
-It’s a good idea to add simple shadows to 3D objects in world effects, to make them look more realistic.
+It’s a good idea to add simple shadows to 3D objects in world effects, to make objects look more realistic.

 You can actions to add common features and techniques to your project in just one or 2 clicks.
 Learn more about other actions available in Spark AR Studio.

-To add a shadow to a 3D object:
+To add a simple shadow to a 3D object:

 In the Viewport and Simulator a shadow will be visible under the object.